 * Category includes ratification, accession, or succession to the treaty

 The current Constitution of the Republic of Ecuador was approved by referendum on September 28, 2008, and was published in the Official Registry number 449, on October 20, 2008.
+Constitutional amendments, which eliminate term limits for political office, have been in force since December 21, 2015.

 According to the Constitution, all organizations in society are recognized to be an expression of popular sovereignty, and may therefore carry out processes of self –determination, and influence decisions, public policy and exercise social control of public bodies at all levels of government (Article 96).
 These organizations may be structured in any manner to enforce the popular power and its expression.
 They must adhere to internal democratic practices and ensure the accountability of the organization (Article 96).